tari-project/rfcs/src/RFC-1104_ConfirmingTx.md

    Simulate the transaction and summarize the difference of user holdings in case the transaction is executed.
 It can be done with transaction dry-run before submitting it to a validator node.
 For more details see [RFC-0350/TariVM](https://rfc.tari.com/RFC-0350_TariVM)

+#### Warning in the confirmation dialog

+An additional layer of security could be to add a warning to the confirmation dialog if there is something suspicious about the transaction the user is signing.
+This should be a clear warning that cannot be missed by the user, so the warning shouldn't be shown too often.
+Another idea is to disable the approval button for a number of seconds (like a countdown) to make sure the user can taken the time to see the warning.

 #### Suggested solution

-As it was discussed, the security comes first, so definitely all transactions need to be confirmed before sending to the Tari Network.
+As it was discussed, the security comes first, so definitely all transactions need to be confirmed **by the user** before sending to the Tari Network.
 At the same time users shouldn’t be overwhelmed by the amount of information, especially not given just the “list of hashes” to sign, which are definitely not understandable for typical users.
 Therefore the idea is to show the transaction summary and quite a nice example of that is presented by [Radix Wallet](https://www.radixdlt.com/wallet).

 Transactions should be shown in a clear, simple and user-friendly way.
 They should give users complete visibility and control before signing, with a summary of a transaction and meaningful instructions of each step.
 It should be easy to see what inputs and outputs are, what’s the transaction cost and so on.